 Can’t access BU sites but other sites work properly?

 Sometimes people find that they can’t get to BU sites and the problem occurs only on one computer.
 If this happens, test with a different browser on that computer.
-If only one browser is an issue, make sure that you don’t have any preconfigured proxy settings (from another school or organization) in the browser you are having a problem with (see our Help for removing proxy setting from Internet Explorer and Mozilla Firefox).
+If only one browser is an issue, make sure that you don’t have any preconfigured proxy settings (from another school or organization) in the browser you are having a problem with (see our Help for removing proxy setting from Mozilla Firefox).
 Otherwise, make sure your computer is clear of viruses and spyware, and that you have reviewed the other options listed on this page.

 Check your firewall settings